Singapore has so many amazing museums, and even better, most are kid-friendly, making for the perfect family day out. Yay!

 Where: 93 Stamford Road, Singapore 178897

 The National Gallery Singapore is worth a trip for the building alone!
 And then you’ve got a collection of fab exhibits, and of course, our all-time favourite: Keppel Centre for Art Education.
-The latter is filled with hands-on activities to keep all ages entertained, good luck leaving.
+The latter is filled with hands-on activities to entertain all ages; good luck leaving.
 Here’s the lowdown on must-see exhibits for planning your outing:

 The exhibit – Keppel Centre for Art Education